Should I Get a Prenup? A Guide for Couples

 Don't Skip the Prenup

-Writing a prenup provides a framework for discussing financial matters, helping you clarify goals and align your financial priorities.
+Creating a prenup provides a framework for discussing financial matters, helping you clarify goals and align your financial priorities.
 Thus, you and your partner can build a stronger, more resilient relationship.

 Is the Prenuptial Agreement Really Necessary?

 While not mandatory, all couples should consider drafting a prenup to promote honest and open communication.
 It may be particularly necessary for those with significant assets or financial obligations.
-For example, if you own a business, the prenup can safeguard your business partners' interests.
+For example, if you own a business, the prenup can address your business partners' interests.
 Some may also decide to shoulder their debts to avoid burdening their partners.

 What Is a Postnup?